We audit processes, not people. Each year, we choose which processes to audit by evaluating several factors:

 - External forces: We review federal, state, and local regulations that could affect the processes we employ at MIT.

-Once our evaluation is complete, we present an audit plan that prescribes audit coverage across campus and Lincoln Laboratory to the MIT Corporation Risk and Audit Committee and management.
+Once our evaluation is complete, we present an audit plan that prescribes audit coverage across campus and Lincoln Laboratory to the MIT Corporation Risk and Audit Committee and administrative leadership.
 The audit plan is approved by the MIT Corporation Risk and Audit Committee.